hahahenha/hahahenha.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Data Science, City University of Hong Kong, 2021.09-2025.02
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computer Science and Technology, Zhejiang University of Technology, 2018.09-2021.06
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science and Technology, Automation, Zhejiang University of Technology, 2014.09-2018.06

 Work experience
 ======